tiffanyycheng99/python-api-challenge/README.md

 ![Heatmap](VacationPy/heatmap_screenshot.png)

-The following is Weather API that pulls data from OpenWeatherMap and Google Places using python and helps users decide on the perfect vacation spot with heat map visualizations and relationship analysis using linear regression
+In this challenge, we built a Weather API that pulls data from OpenWeatherMap and Google Places and helps users decide on the perfect vacation spot with heat map visualizations and relationship analysis using linear regression